An

 modern generation devices are refined, more and more aneurysms are becoming suitable for the endovascular technique.
 Recovery is faster for most people and

 it may permit much earlier discharge from hospital.
-More and more complex graft stents are being developed which will deal not only with abdominal aneurysms but also with complex aortic arch and thoacoabdominal aneurysm involving major branches of the aorta.
-When an endovascular graft is constructed with branches to supply major arterial vessels it is known as a fenestrated graft.
-This is expanding the population suitable for treatment as previously only relatively fit patients could withstand the major surgery involved in repair.
+More and more complex graft stents are being developed which will deal not only with abdominal aneurysms but also with complex aortic arch and thoacoabdominal aneurysms involving major branches of the aorta.
+An endovascular graft can be constructed with branches to supply major arterial vessels (branched graft) or holes (fenestrations) can be created in the side of the graft so a stent can be inserted into the branch (fenestrated graft).
+This is expanding the population suitable for aneurysm treatment as previously only relatively fit patients could withstand the major surgery involved in repair of complex thoracoabdominal aneurysms.

 There are two major studies (the